Xceptance/xlt-documentation/content/en/xtc/200-manual/030-ui-structure.md

 To use Xceptance Test Center, you need an account.
 You can easily sign up on https://xtc.xceptance.com/.
 XTC allows you to either select a password for your account, or use an external login provider (Google or Microsoft) for SSO.
 For more information, see [user accounts](../../200-manual/040-user-accounts).

-## Organizations
+## Organizations and Projects

-All tests run by XTC are organised in test projects, which in turn are part of an organization.
+XTC is structured into organization and projects.
+Each projects belongs to exactly one organization.
+Imagine organizations as companies or entities and projects as logical work items such a products, services, or tasks.
+Each user account can be a member of many organizations and many projects.
+This is especially useful for implementation partners and external consultants while it still serves the needs of development and test departments.

+Projects can either be of type [monitoring](../30-qs-monitoring) or [load test](../20-qs-load-testing).
+They have a different set of properties depending on their nature.
+In short, load test projects are used to perform load/performance tests, while monitoring projects are used to monitor an app's performance constantly over a longer time period including but not limited to functional monitoring of production environments.

-Organizations can only be created by our internal XTC admins.
-They will also assign an administrator for every organization, who will have permissions to add additional members to the organization, and, most importantly, create projects in the organization's context.
+Organizations can only be created by an XTC admins.
+They will also assign an initial administrator for every organization, who will have permissions to add additional members to the organization, and, most importantly, create projects in the organization's context.

 ### User Roles Within an Organization